 - Co-author: The Historic Navigability Test: How to Use It to One's Advantage in This Post-Rapanos World, The Environmental Law Reporter, November 2007

 - Co-Author with Stephen D. Anderson, "Massachusetts Superior Court Civil Practice Jury Instructions," G.L. c.
 21 E Claims, MCLE (2016 ed.) (with Hon.
 P. Brady).

 Mina lives in Cambridge with his wife, a teacher, and their two young daughters.
 He bikes to work whenever he is able to.
 An avid baseball fan, Mina’s proudest accomplishment remains convincing his college to allow him to write his senior thesis on the Cape Cod Baseball League

-He is actively involved with the Phillips Brooks House Association, a non-profit serving youth and families throughout Boston and Cambridge, and serves on the board of Alternatives for Community and Involvement, an environmental justice organization.
+He is actively involved with the Phillips Brooks House Association, a non-profit serving youth and families throughout Boston and Cambridge.